 Many people may not want/need the second row of seats, and perhaps your van conversion design doesn’t call for a large window behind the driver’s seat.
 Or perhaps… this is just what you DO want, because you’re traveling with kids who need crash-tested seating and a window to look out of while you drive!

-The Crew vans are currently sold in 144WB and 170WB options, so if you can find one then you do have the option of the longer wheelbase.
+The Sprinter crew vans are currently sold by Mercedes in 144WB and 170WB options, so if you can find one then you do have the option of the longer wheelbase.

 It’s also worth noting is that the Crew van’s RRP is several thousand USD more than the base cargo van.